jharwell/sierra/docs/src/plugins/compare/graphs.rst

 All configuration for this plugin is in ``<project>/config/graphs.yaml`` file.

+This plugin works with inter-experiment :term:`Batch Summary Data` files from stage4.
+Currently, it *only* works with files targeting inter-experiment :class:`~sierra.core.graphs.stacked_line` graphs.
+That means, the ``src`` field of configuration items for this plugin must correspond to the ``dest`` field of a ``stacked_line`` inter-experiment linegraph which has been previously generated.

 This plugin performs stage-5 :term:`Data Collation`: it takes the per-batch :term:`Collated Output Data` for each compared thing (controller or scenario) and places them side by side -- one column per compared thing, indexed by